Howie Epstein: Personal life and death

-Epstein formed a creative and personal partnership with Carlene Carter, the daughter of country music stars June Carter Cash and Carl Smith and stepdaughter of country music star Johnny Cash, following her divorce from the English singer-songwriter Nick Lowe.
-Epstein produced Carter's hit album I Fell in Love (1990) and co-authored the title track with his longtime collaborator, Milwaukee songwriter Perry M. Lamek.
-Epstein and Carter were romantically involved as well.
+Epstein formed a creative and personal partnership with Carlene Carter, after the end of her marriage to musician Nick Lowe.
+She is the daughter of country music stars June Carter Cash and Carl Smith and stepdaughter of country music star Johnny Cash.

+Epstein produced Carter's hit album I Fell in Love (1990) and co-authored the title track with his longtime collaborator Perry M. Lamek.
+Epstein and Carter were romantically involved as well as professionally linked.

 In 2001, Epstein and Carter were "arrested in New Mexico with black tar heroin and a large amount of drug paraphernalia".
 At Petty's urging, Epstein later entered a drug rehabilitation center.

 On February 23, 2003, Epstein died from complications related to drug use.
 MTV News reported that Epstein's death was caused by a heroin overdose.
 He was 47.
 Investigators were told Epstein had been using heroin.
 On the day of his death, Epstein was driven to St. Vincent Hospital in Santa Fe, New Mexico, by his girlfriend, who described him as "under distress".
 Epstein was taking antibiotics for an illness and had recently suffered from influenza, stomach problems, and an abscess on his leg, friends said.

 In response to Epstein's death, Petty wrote the following in an article for Rolling Stone: "...there's a great sadness, because Howie was never not a Heartbreaker.
 He just got to where he couldn't do it anymore...
 It's like you got a tree dying in the backyard.
 And you're kind of used to the idea that it's dying.
 But you look out there one day and they cut it down.
 And you just can't imagine that beautiful tree isn't there anymore."

 Epstein was survived by his brothers, Craig and Bradley Epstein, and by his daughter, Jamie Leffler.
 He was interred at Second Home Cemetery in Greenfield, Wisconsin.